Nasielsk: History

+The town with its wooden church of Saint Adalbert of Prague burned down in 1440, and five years later a new brick church was erected.
+Nasielsk for centuries remained in the private hands of the Nosielski and Wessel families.
+In the mid-18th century, the first synagogue was built, and in 1795, following the Third Partition of Poland, Nasielsk was incorporated into the Kingdom of Prussia, where it remained until 1807, when it became part of the short-lived Polish Duchy of Warsaw, and afterwards it was incorporated into Russian-controlled Congress Poland in 1815.
+Until 1866, Nasielsk was a private town.
+In 1877, a rail line from Warsaw to Gdańsk via Nasielsk was completed.
+The first official inventory of important buildings in Poland, A General View of the Nature of Ancient Monuments in the Kingdom of Poland, led by Kazimierz Stronczynski from 1844–55, describes the Nasielsk Synagogue as one of Poland's architecturally notable buildings.

 In 1918, Nasielsk returned to Poland, as the country regained independence.
 During the Polish-Soviet War, in August 1920, Polish forces won the Battle of Nasielsk against the advancing Red Army.
 In 1924, the town became a rail junction after completion of a line to Toruń.

+World War II

-Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1945, and the population was subjected to repressions.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1945, and the population was subjected to repressions.
 In December 1939, the Jews of Nasielsk were expelled to other towns and cities where they fell victim to various atrocities and the Holocaust.
 In April 1940, the Germans arrested the pre-war Polish mayor Feliks Rostkowski, and imprisoned him in a concentration camp; however, he survived and returned to Nasielsk after the war.
 In December 1940, the Germans expelled around 1,000 Poles from the town.
 Expelled Poles were held in a camp in Działdowo for two weeks, where they were stripped of valuables, and then deported in freight trains to the Radom District of the General Government, while their houses and workshops were handed over to German colonists as part of the Lebensraum policy.
 From 1941 to 1943, the Germans operated a forced labour camp in the town.

-The first official inventory of important buildings in Poland, A General View of the Nature of Ancient Monuments in the Kingdom of Poland, led by Kazimierz Stronczynski from 1844–55, describes the Nasielsk Synagogue as one of Poland's architecturally notable buildings.
+The Soviet NKVD operated an assembly point for captured Polish resistance members in the town, who were then deported to Siberia.
+The Poles either returned to Poland later on, or died in Soviet captivity.